doodlewind/react-ssd1306/docs/tutorial.md

 This hardware is obviously not supported by modern PC, so we need an embedded development environment - I chose the convenient Raspberry Pi.

-Although Raspberry Pi already has well-established language environments, such as Python and Node.js, I hope to push the limits, trying to run React “with minimal hardware requirement”.
+Although Raspberry Pi already has well-established language environments, such as Python and Node.js, I hope to push the limits, trying to run React "with minimal hardware requirement".
 In this way we need an ultra-lightweight JS interpreter for embedded hardware, so that we can replace the heavier V8 used by Chrome and Node.js.
 Finally I found [QuickJS](https://bellard.org/quickjs/), a young and embeddable JS engine.

 So, simply put, our goal is to get through these four systems: **React → QuickJS → Raspberry Pi → SSD1306 chip**.
 This initially difficult goal can be broken down into these following steps: